Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 48.062 Service on a Florida limited liability company.

-(1) Process against a limited liability company, domestic or foreign, may be served on the registered agent designated by the limited liability company under chapter 605.
-A person attempting to serve process pursuant to this subsection may serve the process on any employee of the registered agent during the first attempt at service even if the registered agent is a natural person and is temporarily absent from his or her office.
+(1) Process against a limited liability company, domestic or foreign, may be served on the Florida Registered Agent designated by the limited liability company under chapter 605.
+A person attempting to serve process pursuant to this subsection may serve the process on any employee of the Florida Registered Agent during the first attempt at service even if the Florida Registered Agent is a natural person and is temporarily absent from his or her office.

-(2) If service cannot be made on a registered agent of the limited liability company because of failure to comply with chapter 605 or because the limited liability company does not have a registered agent, or if its registered agent cannot with reasonable diligence be served, process against the limited liability company, domestic or foreign, may be served:
+(2) If service cannot be made on a Florida Registered Agent of the limited liability company because of failure to comply with chapter 605 or because the limited liability company does not have a Florida Registered Agent, or if its Florida Registered Agent cannot with reasonable diligence be served, process against the limited liability company, domestic or foreign, may be served:

 (a) On a member of a member-managed limited liability company;